 Her love for movement inspired her to discover the essential, primary movements common to all life forms that lie beneath cultural influence.
 These fundamental movements are a "cosmology" of life, where form is fluidly mutable, dissolving and shaping itself anew.

 In 1963 she moved to Los Angeles where she began teaching at the Actors Studio.
 Her novel approach to movement enriched the performing artist and led to choreographing and directing many plays and performance works.
 Her choreography has been seen at: the Japan America Theatre, John Anson Ford, Wilshire Ebell Theatre, Theatre West, Pasadena Art Museum, Highways, UCLA, Actors Studio West.
-She continues to develop the art of performance.
+She has developed the art of performance.

 In 1974, she pioneered a protocol for spinal cord injury.
 From 1974 to 1979, Emilie was Movement Specialist in a research study conducted by Dr. Valerie Hunt at UCLA.
 This groundbreaking study demonstrated that fluid, primary movement is essential in our ability to innovate.
 Enhancing these fundamental movements has a potential to create a rich intrinsic environment that brings forth new insights in our understanding of the human body and its potential to create alternate systems.